benpops89/rpi-image-generator/README.md

 The reason for the changes are to reduce manual steps when provisioning nodes for a Raspberry Pi cluster

-See below the original documentation on how to generated images
+See below the original documentation on how to generate images

 ---